-There are two basic steps to securing your home network: (1) keep your devices up to date and (2) secure your wireless router.
+There are two basic steps to securing your home WiFi network: (1) keep your devices up to date and (2) secure your WiFi router.
 For specific instructions, see the documentation from your internet service provider or the manufacturer of your device.

-- Secure your wireless router.
-Your WiFi network is created by connecting an internet access point – such as a cable or DSL modem – to a wireless router.
-The default settings on your wireless router, such as a generic password, can be compromised.
-Here are the ways to secure a wireless router (if necessary, refer to the detailed instructions that accompany your router):
+- Secure your WiFi router.
+Your WiFi network is created by connecting an internet access point – such as a cable or DSL modem – to a WiFi router.
+The default settings on your WiFi router, such as a generic password, can be compromised.
+Here are the ways to secure a WiFi router (if necessary, refer to the detailed instructions that accompany your router):

 - Change the preset password for your router.
 Leaving a default password unchanged makes it much easier for unauthorized people to access your network.
 Choose a strong password and store it in a safe location.
 You probably won’t need to use this password unless you are fixing a problem with your network or changing router settings.